Future Lands (Vol. 2) ✰✰✰

 The workshop will culminate in a collective reflection within the sister circle, where participants can share their insights, affirm each other's experiences, and close with a grounding exercise.
 By the end of the workshop, participants will have a deeper understanding of their own pleasure, the clarity to express their needs and boundaries, and a sense of collective solidarity and support from their community.

-• Five O Four is an upcoming food truck concept in Austin, Texas.
-Created by Chef Grace Aguilar, the truck will feature menu items representing her Honduran and South Louisana roots.
+Five O Four is an upcoming food truck concept in Austin, Texas.
+Created by Chef Grace Aguilar, the truck will feature menu items representing her Honduran and South Louisiana roots.

 Come through in between sessions for a complimentary taste of Chef Grace's food, as well as a moment to connect with each other and FutureLand's facilitators.

-“The point of talking about Combahee is not to be nostalgic; rather, we talk about it because Black women are still not free"
+“The point of talking about Combahee is not to be nostalgic; rather, we talk about it because Black women are still not free." — Demita Frazier

-In the 50th Year of Combahee we bring together Jaimee Swift of BlackWomenRadicals and Monaye Johnson of Black Reading To Heal to address the Combahee River Collective Statement.
+In the 50th Year of Combahee, Future Lands will close with a conversation between Jaimee Swift of BlackWomenRadicals and Monaye Johnson of Black Reading To Heal to address the Combahee River Collective Statement.
 Each facilitator will focus on a separate section of the Combahee River Collective Statement, with a copy of the full text provided to each attendee as a reference.

 MEET THE FEATURED GUESTS